Microsoft announces the Surface Pro X

 Apps compiled for Intel’s x86 instruction set don’t run natively on ARM-based Windows devices like the SQ1 processor.
 They require an intermediary layer dubbed WOW64, which compiles blocks of x86 instructions into ARM64 instructions with optimizations to improve performance.

 That said, a number of apps have been recompiled — or are in the process of being recompiled — for Windows 10 on ARM.
-The popular game engine Unity is among them, as is Netflix, VLC, Hulu, Pandora, Spotify, Vudu, and Microsoft’s own Edge browser based on Chromium compiled for Arm.
-Yet another that recently climbed aboard the Arm bandwagon is Electron, the cross-platform app development system underlying apps like Slack, Discord, Microsoft Teams, and Spotify.
+The popular game engine Unity is among them, as is Netflix, VLC, Hulu, Pandora, Spotify, Vudu, and Microsoft’s own Edge browser based on Chromium compiled for ARM.
+Yet another that recently climbed aboard the ARM bandwagon is Electron, the cross-platform app development system underlying apps like Slack, Discord, Microsoft Teams, and Spotify.

 Remaining holdouts include browsers like Google’s Chrome and Mozilla’s Firefox, but with any luck the new Surface Pro X flagship positioning will usher in a fresh wave.